MysticMoonlightGlow/MysticMoonlightGlow/README.md

 > - I have terrible memory (I won't remember if you told me something or if I told you something).
 > - I also like people to be blunt with me (if I did anything wrong (and prehaps proof would help too) then I want to be able to apologize properly for hurting you as well as proper criticism and feedback on my behavior (I am currently trying to fix myself and do better)).
 > - I have school since I am 15 so, my time is prehaps very limited until break times.
 > - If you have a cosplay of the following characters you WILL be blocked: Getaway, Pharma, MAYBE Tarn(just IWEC just in case), Swad (Swap Dreamtale as a whole), Any The Coffin of Ashely and LeyLey characters, Jimmy mouthwashing, and more will be added soon.
-These characters have brung immense trauma to my coping links and I will block anyone who has these characters.
+These characters have brung immense trauma to my coping links (or are just annoying characters in general) and I will block anyone who has these characters.
 I'm sorry (not sorry) if this offends you but that is on you if you like these characters anyways.

 # Did you forget something?
 - Yes, this is currently a WIP (Work in Progess) and will not be finished until I stop being a lazy bum and finish that damned (excuse my language) rentry.